Gcf Of 6 And 8

 • Q: How do I find the GCF of more than two numbers?

 • A: You can extend any of the methods above to find the GCF of more than two numbers.
-For example, with prime factorization, you would find the prime factorization of each number and then identify the common prime factors with their lowest powers.
+As an example, with prime factorization, you would find the prime factorization of each number and then identify the common prime factors with their lowest powers.
 The Euclidean algorithm can also be adapted to find the GCF of multiple numbers.

 • Q: Why is the Euclidean algorithm so efficient?